-- the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.'
-(DFE 2021)
+- the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.'
+(DFE 2022)

 The DFE has provided additional practice guidance 'Safeguarding Disabled Children' DFE 2009.